tglucksmann/buybitcoinworldwide.github.io/_kb/bb_convert_paypal_to_bitcoin.md

 ## 13. Buy bitcoin!

 That's it!
 You should now see your balance in BTC displayed in the top left of the screen.
+You've succesfully converted PayPal to bitcoin.

 ![buy bitcoin][13]{: .img-responsive .kb-helper}